Barcelona & Costa Brava | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Roll out of Pals on flat rural paved roads through tiny villages and farmland.
-You will ride past the town of Peratallada, around the outskirts of the larger town of La Bisbal d’Empordà, then return to un-trafficked rural roads.
-A gradual climb of about two km (1.2 miles) leads up to a ridge where views of the Mediterranean Sea unfold.
-At 23 km (14 miles), an easy descent winds into Calonge, where you join slightly busier roads as you approach the coast.
-You will encounter the most traffic of your trip near Palamós, but then you will return to smaller, quieter roads.
-End your rewarding day by winding your way slightly downhill to seaside Llafranc (and a very short but steep ascent to hotel).
+Roll out of your hotel with a short, steep downhill, then continue along flat, paved rural roads through tiny villages and farmland.
+You’ll pass the town of Peratallada and skirt the outskirts of the larger town of La Bisbal d’Empordà before returning to quiet country lanes.
+A gradual climb of about 4 km (2.5 miles) leads to a ridge with expansive views of the Mediterranean Sea.
+At 28 km (17 miles), a gentle descent brings you into Calonge, where you’ll join slightly busier roads as you approach the coast.
+You’ll encounter the most traffic of your trip near Palamós, but soon return to smaller, quieter roads.
+Conclude your rewarding ride with a slight descent into the seaside town of Llafranc—followed by a very short but steep ascent to the hotel.

-This short but challenging loop is for those who don’t mind climbing (just over 1,500 feet [457 meters]) and want some more spectacular Costa Brava views.
-The route takes you north paralleling the coast, getting close to the seaside when possible, closest at the little port of Tamariu.
-After 11 km (7 miles), you turn inland and then loop south through the little massif of Begur, then coast mainly downhill past the outskirts of Palafrugell and back to Llafranc.
+This short but challenging loop is ideal for those who don’t mind climbing—just over 1,500 feet (457 meters)—and want to take in more spectacular Costa Brava views.
+The route heads north, roughly paralleling the coast and coming closest to the sea at the charming port of Tamariu.
+After 11 km (7 miles), you’ll turn inland and loop south through the little massif of Begur, then coast mostly downhill past the outskirts of Palafrugell and back to Llafranc.

-A stunning coastal out-and-back walk along the GR92 walking path departs Llafranc’s seafront and hugs the rocky coast and cliffs with tunnels and stairs above the cliffs and tiny coves populated by fishermen’s homes.
-Enjoy Costa Brava’s most iconic and lovely viewpoints.
-The route is signed and has handrails in certain locations, but appropriate footwear (sneakers) is highly recommended.
-Use Ride with GPS Route Notes or ask your hotel for a local map.
+Enjoy a stunning out-and-back coastal walk along the GR 92 trail, which departs from Llafranc’s seafront.
+The path hugs the rocky coastline, with tunnels and stairs winding above cliffs and secluded coves once home to fishermen.
+This route offers some of the most iconic and beautiful viewpoints on the Costa Brava.
+The path is signed and includes handrails in some sections, but appropriate footwear (sneakers) is highly recommended.
+Refer to your Ride with GPS Route Notes or ask your hotel for a local map.

 Included Meals: Breakfast

-Riding through rice paddies and orchards through medieval Palau-Sator village, you’ll continue north to Torroella de Montgri, once an inland port for the Kings of Aragon until the Ter River silted up and changed its fate.
-As you continue cycling, you’ll have the towering Montgri massif to the west.
-You are in the heart of Dali’s native region as you enjoy an easy spin to the coast.
-Your hotel is conveniently located near Empúries, a fascinating archeological site of Phoenician and Roman ruins.
+From here, ride through rice paddies and orchards and into the medieval village of Palau-Sator.
+Continue north to Torroella de Montgrí, once an inland port for the Kings of Aragon until the Ter River silted up and shifted its fortunes.
+As you cycle onward, the dramatic Montgrí Massif rises to the west.
+You’re now in the heart of Dalí’s native region, enjoying an easy spin to the coast.

 Today's Ride Choices